raspberrypilearning/alien-language/en/step_1.md

 --- /collapse ---

---- no-print ---
+--- collapse ---
+---

-### Additional information for educators
+title: Additional information for educators
+---

 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/alien-language/print){:target="_blank"}.